MicrosoftDocs/sql-docs/docs/reporting-services/report-server/configure-a-report-server-reporting-services-native-mode.md

  Setup configures the minimum settings if you select either of the following installation options: Native mode default configuration or SharePoint integrated mode default configuration.
 If you installed the report server in files-only mode (this is the **Install but do not configure** option in the Installation wizard), only the service account is configured.
 The Web service URL and report server database must be configured after Setup is finished.

  The web portal is an optional feature for a native mode report server, but it is recommended that you configure web portal so that you can grant user access to the report server and manage report server content.
-If you deploy a report server in SharePoint integrated mode, use the Web front-end of a SharePoint server to grant access.
+If you deploy a report server in SharePoint integrated mode, use the Web front end of a SharePoint server to grant access.

  Additional features, such as report server e-mail and the unattended execution account, can be configured as needed.
 For more information, see [Manage a Reporting Services Native Mode Report Server](../../reporting-services/report-server/manage-a-reporting-services-native-mode-report-server.md).